Saint of the Day for August 27

 Almost all we know about St. Monica is in the writings of Saint Augustine, especially his Confessions.

-Today, with Internet searches, online shopping, text messages, tweets and instant credit, we have little patience for things that take time.
+Today, with Google searches, online shopping, text messages, tweets, and instant credit, we have little patience for things that take time.
 Likewise, we want instant answers to our prayers.
 Monica is a model of patience.
 Her long years of prayer, coupled with a strong, well-disciplined character, finally led to the conversion of her hot-tempered husband, her cantankerous mother-in-law and her brilliant but wayward son, Augustine.

 Saint Monica is the Patron Saint of: